 - 2 cups all-purpose flour

-- Knead the dough on a floured surface for about 5 minutes until it becomes smooth and elastic.
+- Knead on a floured surface for about 5 minutes until it feels smooth .

-- Divide the dough into 8 equal balls, cover with a damp cloth, and let them rest for at least 15 minutes.
+- Shape into 8 balls , cover with a damp towel , and let rest 15 minutes .

-- Preheat your pan over medium-high heat, then cook each tortilla for 30-60 seconds on each side until lightly browned.
+- Heat your pan on medium-high and cook each tortilla 30–60 seconds per side until you see brown spots .

 4.2 Basic Corn Tortilla Recipe